IsaacScript/isaacscript/packages/docs/docs/main/javascript-tutorial.md

 -- Lua code
 function pickingUpCollectible(player, collectibleType)
   -- If the player picked up a new collectible,
-  -- subtract the price of that collectible from their coin amount local price = collectiblePrices[collectibleType] if price ~= nil then
+  -- subtract the price of that collectible from their coin amount. local price = collectiblePrices[collectibleType] if price ~= nil then
     player:AddCoins(price * -1)